(888) 552-6760 SCHEDULE AN APPOINTMENT

 Targeted therapy: These drugs are designed to be more precise than chemotherapy, by targeting certain features unique to specific cancer cells or that influence their behavior.
 Targeted therapy may be used alone or with chemotherapy to make it work better.

 Recurrent colon cancer is cancer that’s returned after initial treatment.
-These types of cancer are sometimes difficult to treat.
+This type of cancer is sometimes difficult to treat.

 Surgery and chemotherapy are the most common options for treating recurrent colon cancer.
 If the cancer is local, meaning it’s limited to the area around the original tumor, doctors may recommend chemotherapy to make the tumor smaller before removing it surgically.
 Chemotherapy may also be used again after surgery to kill remaining cancer cells.